ARM-software/Arm-2D/README.md

 - **Alpha-Blending** / **Masks**
   - With or without Colour-Keying
-  - Filling-Colour with an mask and an optional opacity
+  - Filling-Colour with a mask and an optional opacity
     - For drawing anti-alias icons/texts in a specified colour
     - Supports **A1**(**new**), A2, A4 and A8 masks
     - Supports horizontal and vertical line masks